Nick-Zhang1996/CustomDic/README.md

 This is a custom dictionary program created by Nick Zhang from NicksLab the program basically reads in a plain text file that has multiple entries to be looked up.
 It then request definitions for each entry via Merriam-Webster API.
 Finally, it parse the returned XML file and write the output to an output file with a desired format.
 The program is written in C in Xcode and has been tested and only tested on Mac OS X, however, it should work on other platform with minor modification, for it mainly uses POSIX standard functions.

+the online repository is not complete yet,more files need to be added if the program is to be "out of box usable"